gbalslevn/ratatosk_gnss/README.md

 ![balloon_rotation](balloon_rotation.png)

-The 4 patch antennas 1, 2, 3, 4 should initially be placed such that 1 points to north/(front), 2 to east/(right) and so on.
-On initital placement the heading is of course 0°.
-If the groundstation is located west (270°) of the balloon antenna 4 is chosen.
+The 4 patch antennas A1, A2, A3, A4 should initially be placed such that 1 points to north/(front), 2 to east/(right) and so on.
+On initital placement if heading is 0° and the groundstation is located 270° relative to the balloon, antenna 4 is chosen.

 If the balloon then rotates s.t. the heading is 140° we calculate